 4. Address Unanswered or Unclaimed Distributions

 If the incarcerated heir neither objects nor responds, you can petition the court for approval of the final account.
 Once approved, you must distribute shares.
-If the heir cannot accept or claim funds, deposit their share into the court registry.
-Under N.C.G.S. § 28A-21-5 (link), the clerk holds these funds until the heir or a lawful representative files a withdrawal request.
+If the heir cannot accept or claim funds, deposit their share as directed by the clerk or court.

 5. Consider Appointing a Guardian ad Litem or Property Guardian

-If the heir cannot manage financial matters, the court may appoint a guardian ad litem or a guardian of the property under N.C.G.S. § 28A-12-3 (link).
-Although incarceration alone doesn’t trigger a guardian, inability to access funds or respond to notices may justify this step.
+If the heir cannot manage financial matters, the court may appoint a guardian ad litem or a guardian of the estate under Chapter 35A of the North Carolina General Statutes.
+Although incarceration alone doesn’t trigger a guardian, inability to protect the heir’s interests may justify this step.

 Key Steps Checklist for Handling an Incarcerated Heir in Final Accounting